 The Discover is built for comfort and it features easy-to-use breaks, an upright handlebar with an adjustable stem, fenders, a rear gear carrier and 21-speed grip shifters.

 What to Consider When Shopping for Your New Bike

 The most important factor to consider when buying a bike is comfort.
 If you don't feel happy and relaxed, you just won't ride, plain and simple.

 "Must-haves for a hybrid are definitely a comfortable saddle and handgrips," Sanborn says.

 When buying online, make sure the company's return policy lets you get in some test rides.

 Fit makes a big difference in keeping things comfy and reducing your risk of cycling injuries, Sanborn says.
-When you start shopping for bikes, you'll notice that they typically come in standard sizes like extra-small, small, medium, large, and extra-large.
+When you start shopping for bikes, you'll notice they typically come in standard sizes like extra-small, small, medium, large and extra-large.